-Dear Shareholders.
+Dear Shareholders,

-On behalf of the board (the "Board") of directors (the "Director") of the Company, I am pleased to present the annual report of the Group for the year ended 31 December 2021 ("FY2021") to the shareholders of the Company (the "Shareholders").
+On behalf of the board (the "Board") of directors (the "Director") of the Company, I am pleased to present the annual report of the Group for the year ended 31 December 2022 ("FY2022") to the shareholders of the Company (the "Shareholders").

-Established in 1998, we are currently a well-established and traditional information technology ("IT") services provider with business portfolio including provision of IT infrastructure solutions services, IT development solutions services, and IT maintenance and support services and entertainment products, with approximately 23 years of experience in the IT consulting services industry in Hong Kong.
-The Group provided IT services to both private and public sectors and our customers include government and statutory bodies, banks and financial institutions, technology, media and telecom companies, and transportation & logistic companies, etc.
+Established in 1998, we are currently a well-established and traditional information technology ("IT") services provider with business portfolio including provision of IT infrastructure solutions services, IT development solutions services, and IT maintenance and support services and entertainment products, with approximately 24 years of experience in the IT consulting services industry in Hong Kong.
+The Group provided IT services to both private and public sectors and our customers include government and statutory bodies, banks and financial institutions, technology, media and telecom companies, and transportation and logistic companies, etc.

-The world faced unprecedented challenges during FY2021 as a result of the continue spread of the coronavirus ("COVID-19") pandemic and the rising uncertainty of the macro-economic environment.
-The storm brought by the COVID-19 has had a significant impact on people and economies worldwide, that adjourned countless ongoing projects and putting businesses worldwide at an all-time low.
-The extensive and recurring lockdowns imposed have curtailed business activities and dampened revenues.
+Hong Kong faced unprecedented challenges during FY2022 as a result of the continue spread of the coronavirus ("COVID-19") pandemic and the rising uncertainty of the economic environment of Hong Kong in the first three quarters of FY2022.
+The wave brought by the COVID-19 has had a significant impact on people and economies in Hong Kong, that adjourned countless ongoing projects and putting businesses at an all-time low.
+The extensive and recurring lockdowns imposed in FY2022 have curtailed business activities and dampened revenues.
 Faced with these negative business sentiment of recent global economic uncertainty, we continue to demonstrate a consistent and solid track record in achieving sales and profit growth by implementing clear strategies to balance short-term results and long-term goals.
 The Group has achieved business growth in overall performance in this year.
-During FY2021, the Group recorded (i) revenue of approximately HK\$254.1 million, a decrease of approximately 10.0%; and (ii) gross profit of approximately HK\$49.7 million, a slightly increase of approximately 4.4% as compared with the year ended 31 December 2020 ("FY2020").
-The Group recorded a consolidated net loss attributable to owners of the Company of approximately HK\$20.3 million for FY2021.
+During FY2022, the Group recorded (i) revenue of approximately HK\$294.7 million, an increase of approximately 16.0%; and (ii) gross profit of approximately HK\$50.2 million, a slightly increase of approximately 1.2% as compared with the year ended 31 December 2021 ("FY2021").
+The Group recorded a consolidated total comprehensive loss attributable to owners of the Company of approximately HK\$69.9 million for FY2022.